antebudimir/eslint-plugin-vanilla-extract/README.md

 - Handles multiple vanilla-extract APIs (style, styleVariants, recipe, globalStyle, etc.)
 - Handles complex cases like nested objects, arrays of styles, and pseudo selectors
 - Works with camelCase properties as used in vanilla-extract
+- Additional linting rules for enhanced code quality (see roadmap for upcoming features)

 ## Requirements